Adrianjewell91/decoupler-website/README.md

 	D = { d ∈ B x B: b_1 R b_2 }, D ⊂ B x B, D ∈ P(B).

-A set of Mappings is a transformation of D into a set of sets of Domains, where there is more than one valid set of Domains, defined as:
+Given a maximum size of a Domain, A set of Mappings is a transformation of D into a set of sets of Domains, where there is more than one valid set of Domains, defined as:

 	h : B, D -> M, where